arslankhanali/openshift-master/README.md

 ###  <span style="color:red">Notes</span>
 1. To deploy operators using yamls
    1. All operators need yamls of kind `operator` and `subscription`
-   2. If they do not deploy in `openshift-operators` namespace then we would also need yamls for `namespace` and `OperatorGroup`
+   2. If they do not deploy in `openshift-operators` namespace then we would also need yamls for `namespace`
       1. See difference betweeen `serverless` and `pipelines` operator yamls. [serverless](https://raw.githubusercontent.com/arslankhanali/openshift-helper/main/operators/operator_serverless.yaml) needs 4 kinds of yamls while [pipelines](https://raw.githubusercontent.com/arslankhanali/openshift-helper/main/operators/operator_pipelines.yaml) just needs 2 because it installs in `openshift-operators` by default
 2. **Operators:** are the mechanisms for managing the applications themselves
 3. **Subscriptions:** are often used for managing the lifecycle of Operators